SebasHorta/exposure-triangle-app/README.md

-# Exposure-Triangle-App
+# Exposure Triangle App

 An interactive web lesson to teach beginner photographers the Exposure Triangle—ISO, shutter speed, and aperture.

 ## Features
-- Web-based learning interface
-- Step-by-step lessons with images
+- Step-by-step learning guide
-- Interactive quiz to test understanding
+- Interactive sliders on each lesson to visualize ISO, shutter speed, and aperture effects in real time
+- Hands-on example scenarios
+- Mixed-format quiz including both multiple-choice and slider-based exposure challenges
-- Score summary at the end of quiz for user self-evaluation
+- Detailed score summary and improvement areas at the end of the quiz

 ## Technology Stack
 - Flask